 “Looks good enough,” Peprin said, taking off his hat and running a hand through his mop of black hair.
 Unfortunately, he replaced the hat.
 “Sure is hot here.”

-“That’s just the contrast,” Vivenna said.
+“Just by contrast,” Vivenna said.
 “You’re used to the highlands.
-This isn’t really that hot--I’ve read of deserts far worse than this.
+This isn’t really that hot--my tutors spoke of deserts far worse than this.
 The restaurant.
 Did you see anyone suspicious there?”

 Peprin shook his head.
 “What kind of thing would be ‘suspicious’ in this city?”

-“I don’t know,” Vivenna said.
-“You’re the one who insisted on scouting ahead.”
+“I don’t know.
+You’re the one who insisted on scouting ahead.”

 “It’s always a good idea when hunting.
 Let one hunter go ahead.
 Less likely to scare away the animals.”